fabric8io/kubernetes-client/doc/CHEATSHEET.md

   image: my-awesome-cron-image
 ```
 For a CustomResource like this one, we should have a `CronTab` java class like this:

+**Note:** Please make sure that your CustomResource POJO is implementing `Namespaced` interface if it's a namespaced resource.
+Otherwise it would be considered a Cluster scoped resource.
 ```
 /**
  * Copyright (C) 2015 Red Hat, Inc.